Skip to content

 A Note on BYOVD

 Even a vulnerability-free driver becomes a weapon if it exposes raw kernel read/write by design.
-Drivers that map physical memory, disable code integrity, or provide arbitrary MSR access are routinely dropped by ransomware groups and APTs -- no exploit needed.
-See BYOVD for the full pattern.
+Drivers that map physical memory, disable code integrity, or provide arbitrary MSR access are routinely dropped by ransomware groups and APTs, with no exploit development needed beyond a client that sends the right IOCTLs.
+Anti-patterns 4 and 5 are the root causes.
+See BYOVD for the full attack pattern and LOLDrivers Deep Analysis for the ecosystem-wide assessment.

 Secure Driver Checklist